 If you’re moving large heavy items, does the storage facility have a forklift and operator that you can access to do the grunt work for you?
 And does it provide a good selection of the other essential tools needed when you’re lugging around large boxes, such as pallet jacks, trolleys, trucks and trailers?

 While packing materials are available to purchase from most storage companies, also consider any excess or used packing materials you might want to discard as rubbish.
-Often, the use of a unit’s skip bins comes with a small fee.
+Often, the use of a storage unit’s skip bins comes with a small fee.

 Self-storage means that you hold the key to your unit’s padlock – which you must provide.
 Of course, you’ll be able to purchase one from your self-storage provider, but if you’ve already got one going spare at home, you can BYO and save a few extra dollars!